Become a Partner

 Selection Process

-1. Email your interest to Kathy Pettit at kpettit@urban.org.
+2. Email your interest to Kathy Pettit at [email protected].

-2. Speak with UI staff to review the criteria for membership in NNIP and assess your organization's fit.
+3. Speak with Urban staff to review the criteria for membership in NNIP and assess your organization's fit.

-3. Complete a formal application and data inventory and provide three references for your organization.
-This includes a letter of intent pledging to develop further local collaboration around NNIP functions in your area in the future.
+5. Urban staff invites you to complete a draft application.
+This includes references, a data inventory, and a letter of intent pledging to develop further local collaboration around data dissemination and applications in your area in the future.

-4. Applications are reviewed by UI staff and then presented to the Executive Committee, which decides if the application is ready to proceed or if there are additional questions for the potential partner to address.
+6. After comments from Urban staff, applicants submit a final application which reviewed by the Executive Committee.
+The Executive Committee decides if the application is ready to proceed or if there are additional questions for the potential partner to address.

-5. If the Executive Committee endorses the application, then it is sent to all local partners for a one-week review period.
+7. If the Executive Committee endorses the application, then it is sent to all local partners for a two-week review period.

 Major Benefits of Membership